-There are some steps you should take before you transition from one career path to another.
+You should take some steps before you transition from one career path to another.
 Read more to learn how to successfully transition into copywriting.

 Copywriters are in high demand these days.
 But most new writers never get past writing headlines.
 They write great headlines but struggle with writing compelling content.

-It’s not rocket science, but if you want to become a truly effective writer, you need to learn how to write compelling copy.
-In this post, I’m going to teach you everything you need to know to master copywriting.
+It’s not rocket science, but to become a truly effective writer, you must learn how to write compelling copy.
+In this post, I will teach you everything you need to know to master copywriting.

 I’m going to help you figure out how to transition smoothly into copywriting.
 I’ll teach you the skills you need to succeed as a freelance writer.
 And I’ll also share some tips and tricks I learned along the way, so you can avoid making mistakes that might cost you future work opportunities.